engrit-illinois/handy-log-functions/README.md

-# handy-log-functions
+# Summary
-Some handy, feature-rich log functions for use in PowerShell modules.
+Some handy, feature-rich log functions, intended for use within custom PowerShell modules.

+# Usage
+See documentation in the code.

+# Notes
+- By mseng3.
+See my other projects here: https://github.com/mmseng/code-compendium.